The Humble Knee

 Randomly selecting a pair of sleeves and expecting them to work is about as useful as using a belt that isn’t the same width all around.
 They might look neat, but they’re not going to offer you and of the benefits of wearing them.
 The most important thing to remember is to buy knee sleeves that provide you with real support and are geared toward your intended use.

 Thin sleeves that are used in recovery won’t give you support for exploding out of a deep squat.
-Similarly, you wouldn’t use thick sleeves for recovery, since thick sleeves are designed for squatting and heavy lifting.
+Similarly, you wouldn’t use thick sleeves for recovery, since thick sleeves are designed for squatting and heavy weight lifting.

 Thickness & Range of Motion